-While legislative change happened at the end of 1995 most people still do not know that this has occurred.
+While legislative change happened at the end of 1995 most people still do not know that this has occurred7.
 There was no positive media about the changes nor were there detailed guidelines for local councils to refer to when making policies about the sex industry.
-Only after the Brothels Taskforce in 2001 and the formation of the Sex Services Premises Planning Advisory Panel (2002-2005) were the Sex Services Premises Planning Guidelines created.
+Only after the Brothels Taskforce in 2001 and the formation of the Sex Services Premises Planning Advisory Panel (2002-2005) were the Sex Services Premises Planning Guidelines8 created.
 They were publicly released - though not endorsed - by the NSW Planning Department in 2006.
-I'm pleased to add that sex workers were appointed to the Panel, as a means of consultation on the content of the Guidelines.
+It is pleasing to note though that sex workers, and SWOP - NSW, were appointed to the Panel, as a means of consultation on the content of the Guidelines.

-Because of the lack of an implementation program for the first 10 years, the original intentions for legal reform have not been adhered to
+Because of the lack of an implementation program for the first 10 years, the original intentions for legal reform have not been adhered to nor implemented in the formation of local council planning policies made since 1995 and the level of discrimination directed towards the industry remains high.